 The big advantage possessed when an anaerobic digestion plant is installed is that it produces biogas, and that’s a big opportunity.
 Like many UK anaerobic digestion plants, these plants are often costing up to GBP10 million.
 They provide both eco-friendly power for the farm and may even also send power to local homes.
-They promise a guaranteed source of income for nearby farmers, and through improved AD technology they become more profitable year on year.
+They promise a guaranteed source of income for nearby farmers, and through improved (and still improving) AD technology they become more profitable year on year.

-Some anaerobic digestion plants are built to process industrial wastes.
+Some AD plants are built to process industrial wastes.
 These may be more innovative and require additional investment, but they are much more secure in the knowledge of the continuing availability and characteristics of their feedstock materials.
 That’s because there will be few if any other plants able to take such waste, or the AD plant is built on the factory site and integrated into the business.

 These are large and substantial undertakings.
 It is not uncommon for a large farm biogas plant to have the capacity to process over 500,000 tons of manure from local farms and additional organic waste each year.